MEDICAL INTERPRETER TRAINING COURSE

 The program incorporates competency skills in: medical terminology, culture, and delivery of health care; interpreting in the primary care/pediatric setting, and for mental health, domestic violence, and HIV/AIDS patients.

-Language Link is now accepting registrations for
+Now accepting registrations for

 ||Boston Area Health Education Center